Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/pre-season/identify-game-challenge.typ

 - #vex-rule[SG2] Horizontal expansion is limited to 36”
 - There is NO limit on vertical expansion

+#grid(
+  columns: 2,
+  rows: 1,

+  [
     == Autonomous
+    - *Autonomous Period* - A time period during which Robots operate and react only to sensor inputs and commands pre-programmed by the Students into the Robot control system.
+      - Fifteen (15) seconds long
+    - *Neutral Zone* - One of two areas of the field bordered by white tape lines, the Barrier, and the field perimeter.
+The Neutral Zone is defined as the gray foam tiles themselves; it is not a 3-dimensional volume.
+    - #vex-rule[SC2] Scoring of the Autonomous Bonus is evaluated immediately after the Autonomous Period ends (i.e., once all Triballs, Field Elements, and Robots on the field come to rest).
+      - Elevation Tier points are not included in the calculation of an Alliance's score for the purposes of determining the Autonomous Bonus.
+      - If the Autonomous Period ends in a tie, including a zero-to-zero tie, each Alliance will receive an Autonomous Bonus of four (4) points.
     - #vex-rule[SG1] Each robot must begin the match on their alliance's starting tiles that are adjacent to their alliance robot
     - #vex-rule[SG9] Stay in your starting Zone during Autonomous: During the Autonomous Period, Robots may not contact foam tiles, Triballs, or Field Elements on the opposing Alliance's side of the Neutral Zone, or in the opposite Offensive Zone from which they began the Match.
     - #vex-rule[SC7] Autonomous Win Point Conditions:
       - Removed the triball from the Alliance's Match Load Zone that coincides with their Starting Tiles
       - Scored at least one Alliance Triball in the Alliance's own Goal
       - Ended the Autonomous Period with at least one Robot contacting their own Elevation Bar
-- Autonomous Bonus: 8 pts
+    - Autonomous Bonus: 8 Points
+  ],
+  image("/assets/field-elements/neutral-zones.png")
+)

 #nb_admonition(type: "note")[
-  \<SG9> makes a solo autonomous win point impossible to achieve unless you can consistently score into your goal from across the field.
+  #vex-rule[SG9] makes a solo autonomous win point impossible to achieve unless you can consistently score into your goal from across the field.
 It is highly unlikely that teams will be able to do this, especially at the beginning of the season.
 ]

 == Match Scoring